Skip to main content

 New & Improved Way to Share Data

-Atmos now supports a new way to share data between components using a template function in your Stack configurations:
+Atmos now supports a new way to share data between components using the template function atmos.Component and the Atmos YAML function !terraform.output in your Stack configurations:

-This function allows reading any Atmos section or any attribute (not just outputs) from a section of an Atmos component in a stack.
-For more details, refer to the atmos.Component function.
+The atmos.Component template function allows reading any Atmos section or any attribute (not just outputs) from a section of an Atmos component in a stack.

 Example